YourRoots by Genomelink

 Children(s): Submit Horn

-The story of Paul Horn began in 1771 in Rochester, New Hampshire.
+In 1771, Paul Horn entered the world in Rochester, New Hampshire, born to Ebenezer Horn And Hattie Allen.
 In 1799, Paul Horn resided in Pittston, Kennebec County, ME.
 Paul Horn married Sally Philbrook, and had children including Submit Horn.
-Paul Horn passed away in 1833 in Pittston, Kennebec, Maine, USA.
+Paul Horn passed away in 1833 in Pittston, Kennebec County, Maine, United States of America.

 Find more search results for Paul Horn